 Step 5: Add kangkong stems and chili peppers

-Add the kangkong stems and chili peppers, if using.
+Add the kangkong stalks or stems and chili peppers, if using.
 Stir fry together for a couple of minutes until slightly tender but still crisp, about 2 minutes.

 Step 6: Add kangkong leaves and sauce